-- 4.4.2 Evaluations for midterm or tenure review shall be based only on the material in the tenure review portfolio.
-(See section 5.6.2.) - 4.4.3 Recommendations regarding retention of a probationary faculty member at midterm shall be made by the RTP committee, department chair, and dean, with final determination regarding retention made by the Provost. - 4.4.4 Recommendations regarding tenure for a probationary faculty member shall be made by the RTP committee, department chair, dean, Provost, and President of the University, with final determination regarding tenure made by the Board of Trustees.
+4.4.2 Evaluations for midterm or tenure review shall be based only on the material in the tenure review portfolio.
+(See section 5.6.2.)

+4.4.3 Recommendations regarding retention of a probationary faculty member at midterm shall be made by the RTP committee, department chair, and dean, with final determination regarding retention made by the Provost.

+4.4.4 Recommendations regarding tenure for a probationary faculty member shall be made by the RTP committee, department chair, dean, and Provost, with final determination regarding tenure made by the President of the University in consultation with the Board of Trustees.